Read George Berkeley with voice, context, and method in the same frame.

 Where this page naturally expands

 This branch opens directly into Dialoguing with Berkeley and Charting Berkeley, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
-Nearby pages in the same branch include David Hume and John Locke; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.
+Nearby pages in the same branch include David Hume, John Locke, and Thomas Hobbes; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.